It’s Christmas time – the time of making lists – list of gifts, list of things to do, food to prepare, people to see. List of things NOT to do.

 Do not start a new diet

 You think you can easily lose ten pounds by New Year’s Eve and look perfect for the party.
 You might, still, you have a better chance to torture yourself and others around you over nothing.
 Starving is almost impossible around richly set tables full of delicious festive food.
-Just try to stick to a healthier moderate eating to have some results.
+Just try to stick to a healthier moderate eating to have better results.

 Do not invite your evil aunt

-It may be an aunt, grandmother, niece or neighbor – we all have in the guest list someone we do not like.
+It may be an aunt, grandmother, niece or neighbor – we all have on the guest list someone we do not like.
 Of course, there is no need to insult people; you just make up some excuse to avoid unpleasant meetings.
 A serious misunderstanding or a fight during the holidays can ruin everything, so remember your priorities.